lantanagroup/safr-content-ig/input/pagecontent/use_cases.md

 #### Initial Population

 The initial population in the ACH Monthly dQM is defined as all encounters for patients of any age in an Emergency Department (ED), observation, or inpatient location or all encounters for patients of any age with an ED, observation, inpatient, or short stay status during the measurement period.
-Once an individual patient meets the population criteria, the line-level data needed to calculate metrics, benchmark, and or stratify the individual protocol measures is submitted to NHSN.
+Once an individual patient meets the population criteria, the line-level data needed to calculate metrics, to benchmark, and/or to stratify the individual protocol measures is submitted to NHSN.

 #### Additional Use Case Information References